SkillsStakeholders

 Stakeholder Landscape Mapper

-Know where they stand.
-Know what they need.
-Know what to do next.
+Read where they stand.
+Detect what is not spoken.
+Decide what to do next.

 The problem

 Six weeks into a global SAP S/4HANA rollout across 14 countries.
 Three executive sponsors.
 Two works councils with legal consultation rights.
-Two stakeholders who are nodding in steering meetings while quietly working against the program.
+And two stakeholders who are nodding in steering meetings while quietly working against the program.

 This is exactly the kind of high-stakes, time-pressured scenario that Stakeholder Landscape Mapper was built for.
 Not a generic prompt.
 A specialist tool with the methodology, the frameworks, and the professional judgment encoded into every output.